Miller-RS/recaptcha-v3-login-bruteforce/README.md

     await page.goto('YOUR_TARGET_URL'); // Replace 'YOUR_TARGET_URL'
     ```

-4.  **reCAPTCHA Site Key:** In `nodeToRecaptcha.js`, replace `'6LfnkXYiAAAAAO2v5wKACcHdcZyJjtopTvIHJM1D'` with the actual reCAPTCHA site key from the target website's login page.
+4.  **reCAPTCHA Site Key:** In `nodeToRecaptcha.js`, replace `'YOUR_RECAPTCHA_SITE_KEY'` with the actual reCAPTCHA site key from the target website's login page.
 Inspect the HTML source of the login page to find the `sitekey` within the reCAPTCHA widget's parameters.

     ```javascript
     grecaptcha.ready(function () {